yupswing/youtubehaiku.net/README.md

   - [x] choose what tags you want in the channel (haiku, poetry, meme and nsfw)
   - [x] save settings in cookies

+- [x] videos forever

+  - [x] batches by 40 videos per time with filters (or until you got at least 20 valid videos)
+  - [x] load more videos on the fly when the batch is 10 videos away to the end
+  - [x] start playing when you have 3 valid videos

+## Improvements

+- [x] keyboard shortcuts with UI button (hide only keys on mobile, not the buttons)

 ## Bugfixes

 - [x] All interactive UI should not get higlighted (use A+HREF+ONLICK instead of DIV+ONCLICK)
 - [x] Fix sudden end of video in loaded video
-- [x] Playback from mobile cannot start automatically (manage the cue events)
+- [x] Playback from mobile cannot start automatically
+- [x] Sanitize strings

 ## TODO

+- [ ] review README.md
 - [ ] better splash introduction (what is haiku, poetry, meme and how youtubehaiku was born)

+- [ ] favicon

+- [ ] DEPLOY: try to load as much as possible from git

-- [ ] videos forever
+- [ ] optimise the code (removed unused stuff, refactor, less computation, less styles)
-  - [ ] batches by 25 videos per time with filters (or until you got at least 20 valid videos)
-  - [ ] load more videos on the fly when the batch is 5 videos away to the end